DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 490: "Its like a bank heist but your baking cake ![devicatCAKE](https://static-cdn.jtvnw.net/emoticons/v1/1293021/1.0) ." -DeviCat (03-Sep-18)
 * 491: "Guess what?
 This is the part where we get to hide our character!" -DeviCat (03-Sep-18)
 * 492: "Look at this dirt!
 It's so dirty!
 It's awesome!" -DeviCat (03-Sep-18)
+* <missing quote 493, ask CCB for it please>
+* 494: "Just a friendly reminder that if you have an active gift sub you can renew your sub for only 1 dollar, just call 1-800 DeviCat. just kidding dont call that fake number but please do renew your sub!" -BoozeWash (12-Sep-18)
-* <missing quotes 493-496, please ask CCB for them>
+* <missing quotes 495-496, please ask CCB for them>
 * 497: "We can make a few different candies for the store" -DeviCat (16-Sep-18)
 * 498: "Ah, I just go to bed when I'm exhausted ![devicatLOL](https://static-cdn.jtvnw.net/emoticons/v1/1291580/1.0) ." -HatsuneMiku6458 (16-Sep-18)
 * <missing quote 499, ask CCB for it please>